Kalahari Game Lodge Wildlife & Sustainability

 Accordingly, the lodge initiated a number of restoration projects to restore the natural grassland to its unadulterated state and reintroduce the wildlife that naturally occurred in this area.
 The aim is to restore the Kalahari eco-system that was largely destroyed by farming, which disbursed much of the natural wildlife in Namibia’s Kalahari Desert.

-In addition to the black-mane Kalahari lion, the lodge is also home to a number of endangered species that roam the dunes.
+The lodge is also home to a number of endangered species that roam the dunes.
 Among them are the brown hyena, pangolin, African hedgehog, and the striped polecat.